atipugin/telegram-bot-ruby/README.md

 ## Boilerplates

 If you don't know how to setup database for your bot or how to use it with different languages here are some boilerplates which can help you to start faster:

 - [Ruby Telegram Bot boilerplate](https://github.com/telegram-bots/ruby-telegram-bot-boilerplate)

 ## Contributing

-1. Fork it
+1. Fork it.
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch (`git checkout -b my-new-feature`).
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (git push origin my-new-feature)
+4. Push to the branch (`git push origin my-new-feature`).
-5. Create new Pull Request
+5. Create a new Pull Request.